WHY THREE PRONGS?

 In electrical circuits, the word "ground" can be very confusing.
 The word

-meaning he or she is using in any spoken sentence.
-But this spreads
+meaning he or she is using.
+But this can spread

 confusion, because students aren't even aware of the

 multiple meanings.
 Or, even when students know that "ground"

 is a multi-facted term, they may lack skill in connecting up each

 definition.
 It's always a bad idea to let science terms have more than